 How Teachers Can Create Appropriate Boundaries with Students

 In school, you want to make sure that you treat your students fairly and respectfully.
 You are not their “friend,” but a role model and figure of authority to them.
 It is important that students understand you are there to support them in their academic, social, and emotional growth.
-In your character education program, or during your morning routine, you can set norms and create clear-cut boundaries for students in the classroom.
-This will set the tone, as well as help students understand how the classroom runs and what the teacher and students roles are within.
+In your character education program or during your morning routine, you can set norms and create clear-cut boundaries for students in the classroom.
+This will set the tone, as well as help students understand how the classroom runs and what the teacher’s and students’ roles are within.

 How Relationships Can Help Improve Student Achievement

 To put it quite simply, if students respect and appreciate you, that will help to motivate them.
 When you have a good relationship with a student, it makes him/her want to come to class which in turn creates more learning and higher levels of achievement.
 Studies prove that absenteeism has negative effects on student achievement.
 If a student is not in class, he/she cannot learn whatever is being taught.
 The best compliment I have ever received is when a student tells me, “I do not like math, but I like your math class.”
 Creating a classroom that students want to come to can positively affect student attendance and, in turn, student achievement.
-The best piece of advice I can leave you with is to be the teacher you wish that you had, or the teacher that you would want your children to have.
+The best piece of advice I can leave you with is to be the teacher that you wish you had.